2015-2016 Oratorical Contest

 This speech contest is designed to inspire today's youth to motivate and inform others through the art of public speaking.
 It provides young people with the opportunity to compete for a college scholarship and express their views on a pre-assigned topic.
+There is no occupation of consequence that does not require the skill of public speaking.
 More than $150,000 in college scholarships is awarded annually through this program.

-How to Enter: Interested students should prepare a 4 to 5 minute speech on the pre-assigned topic to be presented at their local Optimist Club’s contest.
+How to Enter: Interested students should prepare a 4 to 5 minute speech on the pre-assigned topic above to be presented at their local Optimist Club's contest.
 The speeches are judged at the Club level, Zone level, and then at the District level.
+Normally two club winners will proceed to the Zone level, and two Zone winners go to the District level.

-Important: By May 5, 2015, the following three documents must be provided to the District contest chair:
+Important: By April 22, 2016.
+The following three documents must be provided to the District contest Chair:

 1. Zone/Regional/District Entry Form